 Samsung heir braces for top court ruling in ex-president bribery case

-SEOUL: Samsung Group will discover the fate of its de facto leader on Thursday (Aug 29) as South Korea's Supreme Court rules whether to uphold the bribery conviction of Jay Y. Lee, in a scandal that unseated the president and trained public ire on corporate untouchables.
+SEOUL: Samsung Group will discover the fate of its de facto leader on Thursday (Aug 29) as South Korea's Supreme Court rules whether to uphold the bribery conviction of Lee Jae-yong, in a scandal that unseated the president and trained public ire on corporate untouchables.

 The ruling will also determine how much Lee, 51, can focus on steering the group's flagship Samsung Electronics through falling profitability and Japanese export curbs on materials crucial for the world's leading chip manufacturer.